scriptotek/library-sql/_episodes/01-introduction.md

 //Replace this with the above lines, if you are only using the script to import the tables This shell has its own set of commands.
 For example, in order to see which tables you have in your databatase you can type:
 -->
-To see that this table was imported, you can type:
+To see that the contents were  was imported, you can type:
 ~~~
 .tables
 ~~~
 {: .sql}

-If all went well, you will se the name of the table `articles` listed

 But we still need to